Home / Apartments in Los Angeles, CA

 As the country's second largest city, getting around Los Angeles can be challenging, especially for new residents unfamiliar with the unique challenges facing LA commuters.
 For those wanting to avoid adding to freeway traffic as much as possible, The LA Metro Transportation Authority operates a vast network of buses as well as six different rail lines that operate to most major neighborhoods.

-There's a good reason so many people want to live in LA - with average summer temperatures around 80 degrees and average winter temperatures around 55 degrees, LA sunshine provides consistent warmth that so many love.
+There's a good reason so many people want to live in LA's beautiful weather - with average summer temperatures around 80 degrees and average winter temperatures around 55 degrees, LA sunshine provides consistent warmth that so many love.
 During the summer months especially, rain is rare - averaging only 36 days a year of measurable precipitation.

 With so many companies based in and around LA, nearly every industry can be found nearby.
 The biggest employers by employee count include the County of Los Angeles as well as the LA Unified School District.
 Of course, prominent industries such as film, music, and entertainment are cornerstones of LA, especially in areas like Hollywood.